Glutexo/czech-step-by-step/01 Greetings.md

 * jeden / jedna / jedno
 * dva / dvě / dvě

 When telling single digits, the number _one_ is often used in feminine as “jedna” and number two in masculine as “dva”.
-When counting or tallying, a word “raz” is often used for _one_.
+When counting or tallying, a word “raz” is often used for _one_: “Raz, dva, tři…”

+Number zero is only rarely used when counting things.
+Instead of “nula”, word “žádný/žádná/žádné” meaning _none_ is used.

 ## Pronunciation ##